The roof is done! Hooray!

 They’re mainly about flowers.
 The notes are written in English on one side and German or Latin on the other.
 He translated words, phrases and whole sentences.
 He made notes and wrote down his thoughts.
 He underlined tons of words and phrases in red in the book and numbered them with his complicated system of filing.

 His notes seem random, but they’re all organised with another number system, which I suppose, corresponds to his daily entries in his journals and the numbered system in this book.
 There are tons of notes throughout his books.
 There are plenty of journals too.
 Mostly I can read them, mostly they’re in a familiar language I understand, sometimes I can’t.
+Professional Translations London will ensure a fluent, natural-sounding result, if you need translation.

 But I feel incredibly lucky to have some of his books, his journals and his notes, and I always love to spend some time reading thru them.